 - 70% of saturated fat

 - Slight amount of trans fat (don’t panic).
 The trans fat naturally present in milk are healthy called ruminant fat.
 Conjugated linoleic acid (CLA) is one such ruminant fat which may have multiple health benefits.

-Are you the one who avoid milk fat and consume double toned or skimmed milk?
+Are you the one who avoids milk fat and consume double-toned or skimmed milk?
 I can’t blame you.
-Since childhood, we have been heard that saturated fat in milk will make us fat, increase cholesterol level, develop the risk of heart diseases, etc . right?
+Since childhood, we have been heard that saturated fat in milk will make us fat, increase cholesterol levels, develop the risk of heart diseases, etc . right?

 But you will be surprised to know that there is no solid evidence that saturated fat increases the risk of heart disease or make you fat.